THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 The Easter season provides a respite of sorts from the mournful reflections in Lent on our Lord's Passion and Death that preceded His Glorious Resurrection.
-Especially during these difficult times it is all too easy, and quite natural, to see our church undergoing a kind of Passion with Covid closings and lockdowns still occurring in disparate places around the world.
 Society itself is becoming difficult for believers trying to avoid a cancel culture that is becoming increasingly hostile to Christianity.

 Yet in the midst of the gloom and uncertainty, pausing to reflect on Our Lord’s Resurrection can give us great hope.
 There are two points worth noting regarding the Resurrection, the first about its authenticity and the second about the abilities we may have one day as citizens of heaven, God Willing!